The Adam and Joe Show: Toymovies

 Each week, Adam and Joe would re-create a popular current feature film using stuffed toys and elaborate cardboard sets.
 These "Toymovies" condensed the story, look and action of each film into a couple of minutes.
 The most memorable included spoofs of Titanic (Toytanic), Showgirls (Showtoys), The English Patient (The Toy Patient), Saving Private Ryan (Saving Private Lion), American Beauty (American Beautoy), Shine (Shiney), Shakespeare in Love (Shakesbeare in Love), Fight Club (Tufty Club) and Trainspotting (Toytrainspotting), as well as television shows including Friends (Furends), Ally McBeal (Ally McSqueal) and Star Trek: The Next Generation (Stuffed Trek: The Toy Generation).
-According to Cornish, the amount of work involved in creating these sketches led Adam and Joe to work on them individually to avoid arguments, resulting in a rivalry with each attempting to upstage the other with ever-more elaborate sketches: "I remember doing The English Patient and going to massive lengths to make a plane and a desert with sand dunes shaped like teddy bears.
+According to Cornish, the amount of work involved in creating these sketches led Adam and Joe to work on them individually to avoid arguments, resulting in a rivalry with each attempting to upstage the other with ever-more elaborate sketches, as Joe explained: "I remember doing The English Patient and going to massive lengths to make a plane and a desert with sand dunes shaped like teddy bears.
 Adam was jealous and went: 'Right, I'm going to do something even better'.
 It ended up with me making a Titanic the length of a room to try and completely crush him".

 BaaadDad

-In the first series of the show, Adam's late father Nigel Buxton (aka BaaadDad) reviewed music videos by contemporary groups that he knew nothing about.
+In the first series of the show, Adam's father Nigel Buxton (aka BaaadDad) reviewed music videos by contemporary groups that he knew nothing about.
 In later shows, he ventured out of his fireside armchair and into the field, going on a Club 18-30 holiday in Ibiza, going undercover at a public school ball, and smoking cannabis for the first time at the Tribal Gathering music festival.
 In a 2019 interview, Adam stated that the idea of getting his father to review contemporary music originally came from Louis Theroux.